Dr. Martin Luther King Jr. Day of Service Opportunity

 The winter clothing drive is in honor of HealthNet Optometrist Jill Buck and her sons Branson and A.J. who were killed in a multi-car crash in 2015.

-Visitors will also be invited to pack care packages to benefit the Homeless Initiative Program’s street outreach team, with items provided by Target and the Gentle Dentist.
+From 10 a.m. to 4 p.m., visitors will also be invited to weave mats and pack care packages to benefit the Homeless Initiative Program’s street outreach team, with items provided by Target, Hilton and the Gentle Dentist.